verticonaut/blacksheep/README.md

 ### Decorators

 This alone does not give any benefit.
-It more interesting to modifiy the action with decorators such as:
+Modifying the action with decorators adds additional functionality:

   * `JsonTransformer`
   * `Localizer`
   * `DefaultErrorHandler`
   * `ResultMatcher`

-The decaorators can be configured globaly by defining them in an initializer.
+The decaorators can be configured globally by defining them in an initializer.

 ```ruby
 # Defining decorator wheras innermost is first